erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/3-install-en.md

 ```

 ### Create Windows bootloader files for the EFI
+> If an error occurs when copying boot files, check `diskpart` to see if ESPNABU still has letter Y. If it does not, add any other letter (such as K) and replace the Y in the below command with said letter respectively
 ```cmd
 bcdboot X:\Windows /s Y: /f UEFI
 ```

-## Remove drive letter for ESPNABU to avoid the appearance of a phantom drive letter
+## Remove the drive letter for ESPNABU to avoid the appearance of a phantom drive letter
 > If this does not work, ignore it and skip to the next command.
 These phantom drives will disappear the next time you reboot your PC.
 ```cmd
 mountvol y: /d